oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_sql_tuning_advisor_task_recommendation_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple SqlTuningAdvisorTaskRecommendation resources in Oracle Cloud Infrastructure
-- Takes in a task id and object id and returns the recommendations/findings.
+- Gets the findings and possible actions for a given object in a SQL tuning task.
+The task ID and object ID are used to retrieve the findings and recommendations.

 ..
 Aliases